-I’ve presently been teaching for more than two decades and, as a result, my years have followed the same academic schedule in childhood and in adulthood: I return to school in late August with anxiety and am released happily into vacation again the following May.
+I’ve presently been teaching for more than two decades and my years have followed the same academic schedule in childhood and adulthood: I return to school in late August with anxiety and am released happily into vacation again the following May.
 Summer represents self-determination and freedom.
-An occasional ritual that I enjoy during my summer breaks from teaching is the ‘spontaneous day,’ named ironically because my behavior is entirely predictable.
-One morning I’ll wake up and decide that I’m not going to draw animation that day, but rather I’m going to set out on my bicycle with the attitude of unstructured adventure that I enjoyed as a child on break from school.
+An occasional ritual that I enjoy during my summer breaks from teaching is the ‘spontaneous day,’ named ironically because my behavior is always predictable.
+I’ll wake up one morning and decide that I’m not going to draw animation that day, but rather I’m going to set out on my bicycle with the attitude of unstructured adventure that I enjoyed as a child on break from school.
 I bike to a coffee shop, buy a cup of tea and a cookie.
-Then I find the nearest bookstore, in which I flip noncommittally through poetry collections or Downbeat magazine, reading reviews of recent jazz releases.
-The final destination is a movie theater for an afternoon matinee.
-Emerging into daylight after watching a film has always suggested a suspension of rules and responsibilities to me.
-When I’m teaching in February and the temperature is five degrees below zero outside, I console myself with the recollected warmth of these desultory summer episodes.
+Then I find the nearest bookstore, flipping noncommittally through poetry collections or reading reviews of recent jazz releases in "Downbeat."
+The final destination is an afternoon matinee in a movie theater.
+Returning to daylight outside after watching a film suggests a suspension of rules and responsibilities to me.
+When I’m teaching in February and the temperature is five degrees below zero outside, I warm myself with the recollection of these desultory summer episodes.

 My first wife Sayer contacted me recently, asking for a photo of a giant Ex-Lax thermometer that hangs in my downstairs bathroom.
-Now living in Los Angeles, she was writing a screenplay about her family’s drugstore in Ohio and was looking for visual material to reconstruct the place in her mind.
-Sayer had originally found the thermometer in storage in the drugstore and somehow, at the end of our marriage in 1993, it had remained with me.
-My favorite memory of the thermometer is sitting in a chair directly beneath the big blue and red Ex-Lax logo while reading Vladimir Nabokov’s “Lolita.”
-In the description of a stroll through a small, mid-western town Humbert Humbert observes that, “A large thermometer with the name of a laxative quietly dwelt on the front of a drugstore;” Nabokov had just described the thermometer hanging above me!
-The set dressers for Stanley Kubrick’s film version of the book, unfortunately, overlooked this odd detail.
+Now living in Los Angeles, she was writing a screenplay about her family’s drugstore in Ohio and was collecting visual material to reconstruct the place in her mind.
+Sayer had originally found the thermometer in storage in the drugstore and somehow, at the end of our marriage in 1993, I ended up with it.
+I once sat in a chair beneath the big blue and red Ex-Lax logo while reading Vladimir Nabokov’s “Lolita.”
+In the description of a walk through a small mid-western town Humbert Humbert observes that, “A large thermometer with the name of a laxative quietly dwelt on the front of a drugstore;” Nabokov had just described the thermometer hanging above me!
+The set dressers for Stanley Kubrick’s film adaptation of the book, unfortunately, overlooked this odd detail.

-Over the course of a few emails back and forth, Sayer and I realized that thirty years had passed since we’d met each other and we worried about the speed of our passing lives, an uncontrollable reflex among my fifty-year-old friends.
+Over the course of a few emails back and forth, Sayer and I noted that thirty years had passed since we’d met each other and we worried about the speed of our passing lives, an uncontrollable reflex among my fifty-year-old friends.
 I said to my present partner Hilde at dinner that evening, “Let’s never talk about how short life is again.
-In fact, let’s start complaining about how interminably long life is.
-Every day you have to wake up again, dress again and eat again, always the same routines.
-It’s just a relentless responsibility.”
+In fact, let’s start complaining about how long life is.
+Every day you have to wake up again, dress again and eat again, always the same routines.”
 As we introduced the ‘life is long’ mantra into our social interactions, I realized that we were beginning to reprogram our thinking.
-The more that I practiced the willful illusion that ‘life is long,’ the easier it was to view time as one sustained moment, the hovering eternity and obligation of the present.
+The more that I practiced the willful illusion that ‘life is long,’ the easier it was to view time as one sustained moment, the hovering eternity of the present.

-A day after I’d seen Roberto Rossellini’s “Stromboli” at the Trylon Microcinema, a young filmmaker friend who lives in Paris sent this description of psychedelic timelessness from the very same Italian island:
+During this 'life is long' period, I saw Roberto Rossellini’s Stromboli at the Trylon Microcinema.
+Two days later a young filmmaker friend who lives in Paris coincidentally sent this description of psychedelic timelessness from the same Italian island:

 We took crazy shrooms on a beach with our old American friends and time collapsed upon itself making us float above or next to our bodies.
 Our brains were working completely differently.
 Very realistic memories merged with the present and the future felt unthreatening as we saw that we are all basically made of the same stuff.
 Our egos despaired a bit too.
 The sun sat on the water, rendering the rocks in front of it flat and black, as if they were shapes cut out of the sky.
 Slowly the stars rose in Technicolor.
 Some green, some red, some blue, connected by thin white lines.
 Then as we walked in the midst of Bronze Age ruins a distant thunderstorm struck and we saw lighting hit the water.
 Boats were underneath us, stars above, everything reflecting on everything.
 EVERYTHING EXISTED AT THE SAME TIME.

-This powerful apprehension of now, that the English Romantics had exulted in their poetry, became a major theme of the psychedelic sixties as embodied in Ram Dass’s hippie bible “Be Here Now.”
-The common description of psychoactive oneness, of cosmic consciousness . . . time, space, energy, matter and mind merging together . . . generally resembles William Blake’s “Auguries of Innocence:”
+This powerful apprehension of the present moment and the connectedness of all things, that the English Romantics had exulted in their poetry, became a major theme of the 1960's in Ram Dass’s “Be Here Now.”
+The common description of psychoactive oneness, of cosmic consciousness . . . time, space, energy, matter and mind merging together . . . generally sounds like William Blake’s “Auguries of Innocence:”

 To see a World in a Grain of Sand